-- 34. Anti-corruption is much more that putting corrupt officials in jail; it starts with a hard look at national values and lack of values, it entails a continuous effort at public sector reform with an eye on streamlining government while reducing the monopoly power of those who take decisions, and avoiding granting bureaucrats discretionary powers. - 35.
-An anti corruption drive entails looking for ways to make it expensive to undertake corrupt activities for the giver and for the taker in economic as well as social terms. - 36.
-This includes a revamping of the Judiciary system in the medium term and the introduction of alternative dispute resolution mechanisms in the short run.
+13. Anti-corruption is much more that putting corrupt officials in jail: it starts with a hard look at national values and lack of values, it entails a continuous effort at public sector reform with an eye on streamlining government while reducing the monopoly power of those who take decisions, and avoiding granting bureaucrats discretionary powers.

-- 37. However, while Transparency, Integrity and just plain Honesty are preconditions for investment to take place, they alone, are not enough.
+- 14. An anti corruption drive entails looking for ways to 21.
+We are a reliable partner in the fight against make it expensive to undertake corrupt activities for the giver and for the taker in economic as well as social terms. - 15.
+This includes a revamping of the Judiciary system in the medium term and the introduction of alternative dispute resolution mechanisms in the short run. - 16.
+However, while Transparency, Integrity and just plain Honesty are preconditions for investment to take place, they alone, are not enough.
 A silent and peaceful yet profound revolution is taking place in Central America.
-As a result of thorough anticorruption drives throughout the region there is a New Era taking shape. - 38.
+As a result of thorough anticorruption drives throughout the region there is a New Era taking shape. - 17.
 The ongoing moral renewal seeks to reinstate the rule of law, combat corruption, drug and arms trafficking, money laundering and terrorism.
 We see this as a moral imperative with long-lasting effects in governance and institution building, but this is also as an opportunity to assure investors that no hidden costs will have to be added and their calculations will not be clouded by graft and abuse.